 Don’t let your energy levels fool you — lack of sleep can be hazardous to your health.
 The CDC reports that 1 in 3 adults are not getting enough sleep, at least seven hours of sleep each night (the minimum amount medical experts recommend), and are experiencing some form of daytime impairment because they are tired.

-Even more alarming, they are reporting that insufficient sleep is an under-recognized public health problem, with short-term effects on a person’s safety and performance at work, school, and home and long-term health consequences such as obesity, diabetes, and cardiovascular disease, and poor mental health.
+Even more alarming, they are reporting that insufficient sleep is an under-recognized public health problem, with short-term effects on a person’s safety and performance at work, school, and home and long-term health consequences such as obesity, diabetes, cardiovascular disease, and poor mental health.

 The good news is you can still get the restorative sleep your body needs by creating a healthy sleeping environment and establishing good sleep habits.